lynnfaraday/aresmush.com/_root/fs3/fs3.3/min-maxing.md

 **Some people think this is terrible.**  They think that Mary is being "punished" for trying to make a more balanced character.
 They think that it's hideously unfair that Bob has such an advantage over Mary.

-## Embrace the Madness
+## Method to the Madness

 The first thing to realize here is that the Bob/Mary example is working exactly as designed.
 "Wait, what?" you might say.
-"That's crazy!"
 But it's true.

-> <i class="fa fa-key" aria-hidden="true"></i> **Key Point:** FS3 does not strive for power balance between characters.
-Some may be more "powerful" than others depending on how they spent their points.

 If FS3 were a level-based game, the admin of the Bob/Mary example basically allowed Bob to start off at level 5 while Mary was still back at level 2.
 It doesn't matter how Bob and Mary spend their XP.
 If they're earning XP at the same rate **Mary will never catch up to Bob** because she started behind him from the get-go.

+> <i class="fa fa-key" aria-hidden="true"></i> **Key Point:** FS3 does not strive for power balance between characters.
+Some may be more "powerful" than others depending on how they spent their points.

-Why on earth would you want to allow unbalanced characters?
-FS3 is intended for **co-operative PVE games**.
-It's a system that allows the grizzled combat veteran to co-exist with the fresh-faced yet talented new recruit - a sidekick alongside a hero - a cook alongside a figher pilot.
+Why does FS3 allow unbalanced characters?
+It is intended for **co-operative PVE games**.
+It's a system that allows the grizzled combat veteran to co-exist with the fresh-faced yet talented new recruit -- a cook alongside a figher pilot.
+Everyone has equal **opportunity** to make a powerful character.
+Whether or not they do, though, is up to them.

-> <i class="fa fa-key" aria-hidden="true"></i> **Key Point:** Characters are not created equal.
-If a game admin wants balance, **they** need to enforce balance.
+FS3 relies on game admins to keep players from going to extremes and making up stupid, one-dimensional, maxxed-to-the-gills caricatures.

 So how can you, as a game admin or as app staff, enforce balance?

 ## Setting Limits

 You can choose how powerful you allow characters to be.
 You can force them to be well-rounded by *making* them take points in secondary action skills and background skills.
-You can limit the maximum ratings and total point expenditures, preventing somebody from dumping all their points into just one or two skills.
 You can set a total point cap, to prevent somebody from being good at everything no matter how many XP they eventually accumulate.

-The FS3 Ares code has a number of built-in "dials" you can adjust to limit chargen and XP spending.
-By adjusting these limits, you can essentially cap the amount of min-maxing that's possible.
-Here are a few examples of the available limits.
+By adjusting these limits, you effectively limit how much min-maxing is even possible.
+There will still be characters who min-max to the maximum allowable extent, but your limits ensure that even that maximum is tolerable.

+Here are a few examples of the available limits built into the AresMUSH FS3 code.
 For more information, see [Configuring FS3 Chargen](/tutorials/config/fs3skills_chargen) and [Configuring FS3 XP](/tutorials/config/fs3skills_xp).

 * **Total Attributes / Action Points** - Setting a maximum number of attributes / action points keeps characters from being good at everything.
 * **Ability Limits** - Cap the maximum starting ratings and give them room to grow.